Skip to content

 Running Bullpen CLI headlessly (24/7 bots)

 Bullpen CLI's auth flow is RFC 8628 device-auth — it requires an interactive browser on first login.
-For 24/7 bots that don't have a browser, the CLI supports a portable credential file workflow: log in once on a workstation, copy the encrypted credential file to your bot host, and run headless until the refresh token expires (~30 days).
+For 24/7 bots that don't have a browser, the CLI can use a portable auth-set workflow only when doctor deploy-auth reports that the copied credential profile is supported: log in once on a workstation, copy credentials.json.enc, credential_salt.bin, and keys/ as one set to your bot host, use the same absolute BULLPEN_HOME, use the same BULLPEN_USERNAME_OVERRIDE, keep the Bullpen home writable, and require a green doctor deploy-auth check before unattended operation.
+The copied bot profile can refresh while the refresh token remains valid and credential saves succeed, but there is no guaranteed 30-day unattended window.

 What gets copied

 ~/.bullpen/credentials.json.enc — AES-256-GCM-encrypted.
-The encryption key is derived from a stable embedded secret shared across official CLI builds, the OS username, and the BULLPEN_HOME path.
+The encryption key is derived from a stable embedded secret shared across official CLI builds, the OS username, the BULLPEN_HOME path, and the per-installation salt stored in credential_salt.bin.

-For the file to decrypt on a different host, the username and home path components of the key derivation must match.
-Two knobs control this:
+For the file to decrypt on a different host, the username and home path components of the key derivation must match, and the matching credential_salt.bin must be copied with the encrypted files.
+Two knobs control the username and path components:

 • BULLPEN_USERNAME_OVERRIDE — overrides the OS username in the key derivation.
 Set this to a stable identifier (e.g. botops) on both the workstation and the bot host.